scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

-- `timestamp`: The 32-bit timestamp indicates the creation time of this PCB.
+- `timestamp`: The timestamp indicates the creation time of this PCB.
 It is set by the originating core AS and the expiration time of each Hop Field in the PCB is computed relative to this timestamp.
 The timestamp is encoded as the number of seconds elapsed since the POSIX Epoch (1970-01-01 00:00:00 UTC).
+Note that this timestamp is encoded as a 32-bit unsigned integer in {{I-D.dekater-scion-dataplane}}.

 - `segment_id`: The 16-bit identifier of this PCB and the corresponding path segment.
 The segment ID is REQUIRED for the computation of the message authentication code (MAC) of an AS's Hop Field.
 The MAC is used for Hop Field verification in the data plane and the originating core AS MUST fill this field with a cryptographically random number.